• Facebook

 Pretend play is an excellent way to reinforce proper interpersonal behavior and relationships.
 Whether you use dolls to enhance excellent social skills or dress up as a fireman, policeman, superhero, or any of your child’s favorite characters to play out different scenarios, you’re on your way to incorporating play therapy with your child!
 Kids inherently love costumes, so this one is always a winner when practicing behavioral therapy skills at home!

 One of the biggest takeaways to remember about play therapy is that there aren’t any rules on how to go about it or how long it should take.
 Developing your child’s imagination and introducing them to vital social and emotional skills is worth the time, too!
 We love that play therapy is so universal and can happen within the walls of your child’s ABA clinic during behavioral therapy appointments, but it can (and should!) happen at home, too!
-If you’ve ever wondered how you can take a more significant role in your child’s therapy, play therapy is an easy and fun way to do so!
+If you’ve ever wondered how, you can take a more significant role in your child’s therapy, play therapy is an easy and fun way to do so!
 The time you spend with your child will be so rewarding for you both, as well.

 Additional Resources for Dads in the Autism Community